lsbxa/data-lfi/README.md

 # Data-LFI

-A script that i made\n
+A script that i made

 His function is to send payloads to a specific PHP vulnerability